This topic describes the Cloud SIEM UI for working with Insights.

 Here’s one row from the List view.
 The numbered definitions below correspond to the labels in the screenshot.

 - Creation date and time.
 When the Insight was created.

-- Dwell time.
-The time between when the first event occurred (when the first Record in the Insight was generated) and when the Insight was generated.
+- Detection time.
+The time between when the first event happened (when the first Record in the Insight occurred) and when the Insight was generated.
 (This differs from "dwell time", which is the time between when the first Record and the last Record occurred in an Insight.)

 - Age.
-The elapsed time since the Insight was created in minutes, hours, and so on.
+The elapsed time since the Insight was created.

 - Insight name.
 The Insight name, made up of the Insight ID, and the MITRE stage or stages associated with the Signals in the Insight.

 - Related incidents.
 Incidents that share common Entities and other characteristics.